 The Leavittsburg Historical Society can be found in the former Polivka building where you’ll find photos, articles, and artifacts about the importance the small town played on the development of northeastern Ohio.

-A popular spot for those with animals is the Leavittsburgh Feedmill.
+A popular spot for those with animals is the Leavittsburg Feedmill.
 There you’ll find all you need to care for a variety of animals of all shapes and sizes.

 Leavittsburg and Warren Township

 Kayak rental and livery service.
 Open Friday-Sunday, May-September.
-Daily kayak and canoe rental available by reservation (available online).
+Kayak rentals are available by reservation (available online).
 Rentals include ride, boat, paddle, and life jacket.
 Choose from a short 3-mile or long 11-mile self-guided trip.
 Group-rates and shuttle services available.